-There are no obligation for returns, refunds and other similar obligation as at 31 March 2020 and as at March 2019.
+There is no obligation for returns, refunds and other similar obligation as at 31 March 2021 and as at March 2020.

-45. Impact of Corona Virus outbreak (COVID-19)
+43. Impact of Corona Virus outbreak (COVID-19)

-In the short term, Group has adequate resources to sustain the impact of Covid-19.
+In the short term, Company has adequate resources to sustain the impact of Covid-19.
 We do not foresee any material adverse impact in the medium to long term on the business.
 Based on our current assessment, no significant impact on carrying value on goodwill, inventory, trade receivables, intangible assets, investments and other financial assets is expected.
 The actual impact of global pandemic could be different from estimated, as the COVID scenario evolves in India.
-The group will continue to closely monitor any material changes to future economic conditions.
+The company will continue to closely monitor any material changes to future economic conditions.

-- 46. The disclosures regarding details of specified bank notes held and transacted during 8 November does not pertain to financial year ended 31 March 2020.
-2016 to 30 December 2016 has not been made in these financial statements since the requirement. - 47.
-As per amendments in the Income Tax Act, 1961, new Section 115BAA has been introduced with effect from FY 2019-20 (AY 2020-21) to provide an option for a concessional tax at the rate of 22%.
-The Group has evaluated and opted for concessional tax rate.
+44. As per amendments in the Income Tax Act, 1961, new Section 115BAA has been introduced with effect from FY 2019-20 (AY 2020-21) to provide an option for a concessional tax at the rate of 22%.
+The Group has evaluated and opted for concessional tax rate in the previous year.